Design and Technology

 Design and Technology has an important part to play in helping all students to acquire the knowledge and skills that will be needed in future courses, careers and life in general.

-- The department is well resourced and incorporates the use of modern technologies and manufacturing techniques.
+- The department is well-resourced and incorporates the use of modern technologies and manufacturing techniques

-- Six full time teachers bring a wealth and variety of expertise to the classroom which includes public examining.
+- Six full-time teachers bring a wealth and variety of expertise to the classroom which includes public examining

-- Our full time technician is dedicated to supporting practical activities which make full use of our well-resourced department.
+- Our full-time technician is dedicated to supporting practical activities which make full use of our well-resourced department.

 A Level Curriculum

 Design and Technology is an inspiring, rigorous and practical subject.
-The A2 course offers students the opportunity to be both creative and innovative, responding to live briefs and specific client needs.
+The A Level Product Design course offers students the opportunity to be both creative and innovative, responding to live briefs and specific client needs.
 Students are encouraged to develop their problem solving skills when designing and making high quality final products.
 Students must identify market needs, wants, aspirations and values.
 Students build their skills in thinking and designing to support the requirements that they will need to demonstrate when progressing to higher education or industry.

 Co-curricular, Enrichment, Extension and Support